-The organization empowers the young people with conservation and sustainable tourism inspired life skills in a “None Formal” training mode.
+The organization empowers young people with conservation and sustainable tourism inspired life skills in a non-formal training mode.
 The locals are trained in art and crafts, housekeeping & hospitality, tour guides, basic foreign international languages, and international culture and norms.

 We intend to scale up the training, following the initiatives and opportunities available.
-We look forward to the likeminded partners, to enable us expand the scope of our training.
+We look forward to the like-minded partners, to enable us to expand the scope of our training.

 Agricultural Tourism Initiatives (Flora and Fauna)

-In this intervention we work with the local communities to build synergies and partnerships with other organizations that do conservation and tourism.
-We encourage conservation and tourism based farming like indigenous fruit growing, tree planting, indigenous domestic animals and pets rearing and horticulture among others.
+In this initiative, we work with the local communities to build synergies and partnerships with other organizations that do conservation and tourism.
+We encourage conservation and tourism-based farming like indigenous fruit growing, tree planting, indigenous domestic animals and pets rearing and horticulture among others.

 Red Rocks Livestock Support Program

 The key aim of this program is to improve and uplift the livelihoods of women and youth living on the slopes of Volcanoes National Park.
 This park, also home for the last surviving mountain gorillas require a handful of initiatives to mitigate the risks faced by the wild, and this is one such.

 For many decades now, livestock has played a significant role in the survival of families in Rwanda, Uganda, and Congo.
 This is a major source of income for the local communities.

 Our program thus is geared towards improving the livestock sector and generating income for poor and vulnerable households through supporting small-scale dairy activities in Kinigi including milk and fodder, production of improved livestock for nutrition, and health services in Nyakinama village for the benefit of families headed by women.